-The geolocation performance of derived DSMs was exceptional considering that the UAV was a consumer grade device.
-Bias errors were smaller than the precision of the GCPs themselves suggesting that spatial variation in DSM errors may have a large
+The geolocation performance of derived DSMs was exceptional considering that the UAV was a consumer-grade device.
+Bias errors were smaller than the precision of the GCPs themselves, suggesting that spatial variation in DSM errors may have a large random component.

-- 25 randomcomponent.
 We could not test this hypothesis as we had limited control points that were all in relatively open areas.
-The DSM accuracy over GCPs was higher than reported in other studies over natural landscapes (e.g. Nolan, 2015; Harder, 2016; Gindraux 2017) but similar to performance over fabricated targets (Nasrullah et al., 2016).
+The DSM accuracy over GCPs was higher than reported in other studies over natural landscapes (e.g. Nolan et al., 2015; Harder et al., 2016; Gindraux et al., 2017) but similar to performance over fabricated targets (Nasrullah et al., 2016).
 This is partly explained by the high spatial resolution of the imagery in our study but we hypothesize it was also due to use of easily visible elevated GCP targets that were identified in many images.
-For example, the number of image matches at GCPs ranged from 10 to 30. - 30 Assuming independent errors at each GCP the number image matches corresponds to a theoretical ratio of vertical to horizontal accuracy of between 0.9 to 5 at a single point or 0.42 to 2.2 over five GCPs.
-The observed ratio based on a robust line fit was 1.1 indicating agreement with theory.
+For example, the number of image matches at GCPs ranged from 10 to 30.
+Assuming independent errors at each GCP, the number of image matches corresponds to a theoretical ratio of vertical to horizontal accuracy of between 0.9 and 5 at a single point or 0.42 and 2.2 over five GCPs.
+The observed ratio based on a robust line fit was 1.1, indicating agreement with theory.
 The strong correlation observed between horizontal and vertical accuracy error was also in line with the theoretical error model.
-We did not have sufficient spatial sampling of surface elevations over snow covered areas to test the model in terms of snow surface elevation.
+We did not have sufficient spatial sampling of surface elevations over snow-covered areas to test the model in terms of snow surface elevation.
 This should be performed in future studies using reference measurements from surface instruments (e.g. Avanzi et al., 2017).

-- 5 Validation of ΔSD requires minimally invasive reference estimates using methods that also does not substantially change the performance of UAV estimates.
-Considering the potential for large variations in SD and ΔSD with microtopography we decided to control the reference locations by using fixed stakes.
-This strategy could have led to an (artificial) increase in precision if the stakes led to an increase in the D as well as an increase if accuracy if the same key points on stakes were detected in multiple images within or between missions.
-Examination of maps of automated key points a posteriori indicated - 10 that the PIX4D algorithm rarely found a key point along a stake (e.g. Supplementary Material Section 7).
-Furthermore, the few cases where a key point was identified on a stake corresponded to locations with exposed vegetation around the stake that would potentially exhibit a match in any event.
-PIX4D Mapper uses a proprietary implementation of a reduced set of features derived from the Scale Invariant Feature Transformation (SIFT) (Strecha, 2011).
-SIFT features are defined to specifically eliminate key points that have poorly determined locations but high edge responses; especially corner features (Lowe, 2004). - 15 We hypothesize that, especially for snow covered conditions, the relatively narrow stakes correspond to such features and are subsequently avoided by PIX4D Mapper when identifying key points.
+Validation of Δ SD requires minimally invasive reference estimates using methods that also do not substantially change the performance of UAV estimates.
+Considering the potential for large variations in SD and Δ SD with microtopography, we decided to control the reference locations by using fixed stakes.
+This strategy could have led to an (artificial) increase in precision if the stakes led to an increase in the D as well as an increase in accuracy if the same key points on stakes were detected in multiple images within or among missions.
+A posteriori examination of maps of automated key points indicated that the Pix4D algorithm rarely found a key point along a stake (e.g. Sect.
+S7).
+Furthermore, the few cases in which a key point was identified on a stake corresponded to locations with exposed vegetation around the stake that would potentially exhibit a match in any event.
+Pix4Dmapper uses a proprietary implementation of a reduced set of features derived from the scale-invariant feature transformation (SIFT) (Strecha et al., 2011).
+SIFT features are defined to specifically eliminate key points that have poorly determined locations but high edge responses, especially corner features (Lowe, 2004).
+We hypothesize that, especially for snow-covered conditions, the relatively narrow stakes correspond to such features and are subsequently avoided by Pix4Dmapper when identifying key points.
 If so, our results may actually be somewhat pessimistic since there are potentially fewer key points near stakes.